Learn the common signs of mental illness in adults and adolescents.

 The following medications may increase the risk of an arrhythmia (irregular heart beat) when taken with pimavanserin:

-It is very important to tell your doctor how you feel things are going during the first few weeks after you start taking pimavanserin.
+It is especially important to tell your doctor how you feel things are going during the first few weeks after you start taking pimavanserin.
 It may take several days to see symptoms improve after you start pimavanserin.
-It may take up to 2 weeks to see significant changes in symptoms.
+It may take up to 2 weeks or longer before you feel the full effect of pimavanserin.

 Increased mortality in elderly patients with dementia related psychosis